uipath-certification/uipath-certification.github.io/_posts/2021-04-09-ipo-uipath-stock-price-value.md

 And I'll put the link in here.
 So you can go take a look at this, but I could spend an hour going through all this stuff.
 This is what I want to point out though.
 A winner take all market.
 The future of RPA market will be defined by its ability to break into more use cases with deeper business integration.

-There's a real opportunity to cross the cha the chasm and deliver useful low code systems, a subject matter expert in business areas that have strong potential to drive change.
+There's a real opportunity to cross the chasm and deliver useful low code systems, a subject matter expert in business areas that have strong potential to drive change.
 The idea of hyper automation is a buzz, a worthy word, but it has meaning.
 Companies that bring RP together will pro with process mining and machine intelligence, which is really what UiPath does.

 #### Invest in UiPath IPO